 Approved Through NANP

-The Bachelor of Science in Nutrition is an approved holistic nutrition education program through the National Association of Nutrition Professionals (NANP).
+The Bachelor of Science in Nutrition, holistic nutrition concentration is an approved holistic nutrition education program through the National Association of Nutrition Professionals (NANP).

 “Purdue Global has a unique approach to learning, and the professors inspired me to continue learning beyond the classroom.
 Help is always available, and the seminar set up encourages interactions that make class fun and easy to love.”

 Purdue Global Is Accredited by the Higher Learning Commission